 In looking at the freedom index, the heritage foundation will look at several things, which include:

 - Rule of Law – The rule of law includes property rights, judicial effectiveness, and government integrity.

 - Government Size – The government size factor includes tax burden, government spending, and fiscal health.

-- Regulatory Efficiency – The regulatory efficiency factors include business freedom, labor freedom, and monetary freedom.
+- Regulatory Efficiency – Regulatory efficiency factors include business, labor, and monetary freedom.

-- Open Markets – Open market factors include trade freedom, investment freedom, and financial freedom.
+- Open Markets – Open market factors include trade, investment, and financial freedom.

 According to the Heritage Foundations Index of Economic Freedom, Singapore ranks much higher than the United States in all these factors.